m2osw/iplock/conf/schemes-README.md

 The `ports` parameter defines a list or ports to block whenever this scheme is specified.
 Each port number is separated by a comma.

-### whitelist
+### allowlist

-The `whitelist` parameter defines a list of IP addresses optionally followed by a CIDR.
-For example, to whitelist all 10.0.0.0 private addresses, you can write:
+The `allowlist` parameter defines a list of IP addresses optionally followed by a CIDR.
+For example, to allowlist all 10.0.0.0 private addresses, you can write:

-    whitelist=10.0.0.0/8
+    allowlist=10.0.0.0/8

-An IP address which is defined in the `whitelist` parameter never gets blocked.
+An IP address which is defined in the `allowlist` parameter never gets blocked.

 ### check